regexpressyourself/Portfolio/README.md

 ### Prerequisites

-Make sure you have NodeJS and NPM installed.
+Make sure you have Node and NPM installed.
 [You can download Node here](https://nodejs.org/en/download/).
 This will install NPM as well.

 You are welcome to use [Yarn](https://yarnpkg.com/en/) instead of NPM if you prefer.